yammer/azure-table/README.md

 This is a bare-bones integration.
 It requires you to provide the table name and an instance of `CloudTableClient` as provided by the Azure Java SDK: https://github.com/WindowsAzure/azure-sdk-for-java
 It is your responsibility to ensure that the physical table exists beforhand.
 Also, no serialization mechanism is provided, row, columns and values need to be provided as `String` instances.

-**IMPORTANT** because the provided `BaseAzureTable` class is nothing but a view on a remote collection, in some aspects it breaks the guava `Table` interface.
+**IMPORTANT** Because the provided `BaseAzureTable` class is nothing but a view on a remote collection, in some aspects it breaks the guava `Table` interface.
 Namely, the *rowMap* and *columnMap* views, don't behave like in-memmory maps.
 For example, if you were to remove a row from the *rowMap* in the in-memmory implementation you would expect to get the deleted row to be returned, but here this is not possible, as it is being physically deleted from the database.
 The only way to achieve such a behaviour would be to materialize (retrive) the whole row in memmory prior to deletion, however, given that Azure Table is meant to serve as a large distributed key-value store, such an approach is impractical.